-Luke Perry is a tenured Professor of Government at Utica College.
+Luke Perry is a tenured Professor of Political Science at Utica University.
 Perry was a graduate fellow at the University of Massachusetts where he earned an M.A. and Ph.D. in Political Science with expertise in American politics and comparative politics.

 A devoted teacher-scholar, Perry’s research focuses on equality and democracy, particularly in relation to civil rights, elections, and religion and politics.
 Perry’s first book, Mormons in American Politics; From Persecution to Power (Praeger, 2012), provided a systematic account of how Mormons overcame being a persecuted religious group in America to fill prominent positions in American government.
 Perry’s second book, Mitt Romney, Mormonism, and the 2012 Election (Palgrave MacMillan, 2014), examined what Romney’s nomination meant for religious minorities, Mormons, and religion and politics in America.

 Perry’s third book, Religious Responses to Marriage Equality (Routledge, 2018), examined responses to the establishment of marriage equality through comparative case studies of religions across America's religious and political spectrum.

 Perry’s fourth book, Donald Trump and the 2018 Midterm Battle for Central New York (Palgrave, 2019), examined the impact of Donald Trump on the 2018 midterm campaign with case studies of NY-19, NY-21, NY-22, and NY-24.

 Perry is a panelist for Ivory Tower on WCNY-PBS in Syracuse since 2018 and a regular contributor to Spectrum News since 2020.
 Perry was previously a public affairs columnist for Utica’s Observer Dispatch from 2015 to 2020 and a political analyst for WKTV News Channel 2 in Utica from 2012 to 2020.
 He served as a correspondent at the Republican and Democratic National Conventions in 2016 and the presidential inauguration in 2017.

-Perry founded and directs The Utica College Center of Public Affairs and Election Research in 2018, which he directs.
-The Center has a global team of contributors who provide daily political analysis on state, national, and international politics.
-(Learn more at http://www.ucpublicaffairs.com ) He writes regularly about the significantly competitive 2020 Congressional race in NY-22 in his column NY-22 Minute (read here).
+Perry founded The Utica College Center of Public Affairs and Election Research in 2018, which he directs.
+The Center has a global team of contributors who provide political analysis on state, national, and international politics.
+(Learn more at http://www.ucpublicaffairs.com ) He writes regularly about nationally watched Congressional campaigns in NY-22 for his column NY-22 Minute (read here).

 B.A.
 York College of Pennsylvania